 If you have been arrested for DUI, it is imperative that you speak to

-our DUI attorney in San Rafael as soon as possible.
-There is a limited
+our San Rafael DUI attorney as soon as possible.
+There is a limited time

 that you will need to keep track of.
 Our experienced lawyer can handle

 all of these details for you and can also advise you about what legal